We LOVED Budapest.

 Margaret Island is a small island sitting in the middle of the Danube River.
 It’s connected to the Buda and Pest sides by two bridges on the northern and southern ends of the island.

-Margaret Island is a pleasant green space that offers good views of some of the city’s grandest attractions like the Hungarian Parliament Building, Buda Castle, and Matthias Church.
+Margaret Island is a pleasant green space and city park that offers good views of some of the city’s grandest attractions like the Hungarian Parliament Building, Buda Castle, and Matthias Church.
 Attractions on the island include a Japanese garden, an Art Nouveau water tower (pictured below), and the Palatinus Strand Thermal Bath.

 If you’d like to explore the 2.5 km long island, then you can do so in fun vehicles like golf carts, egg-shaped cars, electric scooters, and Segways.
 A few guided tours will take you to Margaret Island as well.